How are refrigerators recycled?

 • 250 g of contaminated oil

-• Up to 3.5 tonnes of carbon dioxide (CO2) equivalent
+• Up to 3.5 tons of carbon dioxide (CO2) equivalent

 • Up to 2 g of mercury